Skin school, Skincare

 skin types and conditions

-written by Mia Peterson
+written by Emma Wilson

 updated on

-Garden of Muses includes some affiliate links marked with *.
+Garden of Muses includes affiliate links marked with an *.
 As an Amazon Associate I earn from qualifying purchases.
-Please check our site policy.

 I’m a skincare addict.
 There’s no denying it.
 My medicine cabinet has plenty of proof of that!
 One of the most common questions I get from friends, or my mom is, “Help!
 I’m having (insert skin problem here); how do I get rid of/treat it?!?!”
 I’m always eager to help, but not every product works on every skin type.
 So I always ask, “What’s your skin type?”